Welding Safety: Key Principles and Best Practices

 Welding safety – frequently asked questions

-What are the most common mistakes that can lead to accidents during welding?
+What are common mistakes that lead to welding accidents?

-What are the most important elements of personal protection during welding?
+What are the key elements of personal protection in welding?

-Are there any special emergency procedures that I should know as a welder?
+Are there special emergency procedures welders should know?